-A joint venture (JV) is a business arrangement in which two or more organizations agree to unite their resources for the purpose of carrying out a specific task.
-Tasks might include the research and development of new products, selling into a new market, or other operational pursuits.
+A joint venture (JV) is a business arrangement in which two or more companies agree to combine certain resources and work together to carry out a particular task.
+Tasks might include the research and development of new products, venturing into a new market, or other operational pursuits.

 To Leverage Resources

 One common motive for a JV is for companies to benefit from the complementary advantages or strengths of one another.

 For example, two entities might come together with the goal of creating and marketing a new product.
 One entity may have superior manufacturing and distribution facilities.
 The other might have a greater marketing network that can help capture market share fast upon launching the new product.
 So by taking advantage of each other’s strengths, they both profit.

 To Save Costs

 JVs are a cheaper and less risky alternative to mergers and acquisitions (M&As).

 Essentially, a JV allows a firm to use the resources of another one to achieve a commercial goal rather than using large sums of money to buy a business outright.